QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ![](screenshot/env_config.png)

-* Kubernetes on QingCloud AppCenter integrates with QingCloud IaaS platform and could operate resources such as volume, VxNet etc. From the aspect of security, end user needs to use her/his own API access key to call QingCloud IaaS API [Access Key](https://console.qingcloud.com/access_keys/).
+* Kubernetes on QingCloud AppCenter integrates with QingCloud IaaS platform and could manage resources such as volume, VxNet etc. From the aspect of security, end user needs to use her/his own API access key to call QingCloud IaaS API [Access Key](https://console.qingcloud.com/access_keys/).

 * The Kubernetes cluster uses QingCloud SDN (software defined network) to provide network for Pods.
 Every pod will be bound with a NIC and assigned with a private IP address.
-End user should create vxnets in advance and input the vxnet IDs starting with vxnet- to the parameter 'Pod vxnets'.
+End user should create vxnets in advance and input the vxnet IDs starting with _vxnet-_ to the parameter 'Pod vxnets'.
 The Pod vxnets are recommended to be only used for Pods in this Kubernetes cluster.
-Each vxnet could contains 253 IP addresses, so create multiple vxnets if you have large amount of Pods.
+Each vxnet contains up to 253 IP addresses, so create multiple vxnets if you have large amount of Pods.
 Please separate them by blank character in the Environment Settings. <font color=red>**Please don't include cluster vxnet in the Environment Settings.
 Also all these Pod vxnets should be in the same VPC as the cluster vxnet.**</font>

 * The Kubernetes cluster supports the feature of customizing log monitor.
 End user can search and query all the log resource managed by the Kubernetes.
 The log will be deleted on a scheduled time to save disk space.
-This schedule is configurable by the cluster parameter 'Keep log days'.
+It is configurable by the cluster parameter 'Keep log days'.

 * Configure the domain name for Kubernetes API, which is used to generate ca certification of API server.

+The following parameters are optional.

 ![](screenshot/env_config2.png)